-This guide is specifically for our Platinum Members who have completed a lot, or all, of the Sportsbook signup offers and who are either slowly transitioning to reload offers or who are now only doing reload offers.
+This guide is specifically for our Platinum or Diamond Members who have completed a lot, or all, of the Sportsbook signup offers and who are either slowly transitioning to reload offers or who are now only doing reload offers.
 Even if you know the Oddsmatching Tool filters relatively well, the tips section of this guide may prove useful for you.

 Finding bets fast using the Oddsmatching Tool filters

 What and where are the filters?

 The filters appear in the top section of the Oddsmatching Tool and are there to help you customize the search results that appear.

 We can split the filters into four sections:

 The Custom Filters are the ones you use when you need the Oddsmatching Tool to find bets for you that fit a specific requirement.